 R4,200.00 (Ex.VAT)Max Capacity Range 120g to 3000g

-Adam Equipment’s HCB balances are well-suited for education, lab work, field use, and many industrial applications.
-The HCB features Adam’s unique patented HandiCal® internal calibration with a built-in mass, and ShockProtect® as a safeguard against shock loading and accidental overload.
+Adam Equipment’s HCB precision balances features Adam’s unique patented HandiCal® internal calibration with a built-in mass, and ShockProtect® as a safeguard against shock loading and accidental overload.
 Perfect for schools, manufacturing warehouses, engineering, field work and laboratory weighing applications.

 R10,350.00 (Ex.VAT)Max Capacity Range 220g to 8200g

-Designed for scientists, the Nimbus series of balances offers 15 models that deliver a full breadth of precision readabilities ranging from 0.1mg to 0.1g.
+Designed for scientists, the Nimbus series of precision balances offers 15 models that deliver a full breadth of precision readabilities ranging from 0.1mg to 0.1g.
 Ideal for laboratories and university environments.

 Precision Balances Help